 Objective portion: 20%

 The scores of different sections are not calculated.
 Rather, the scores for each type of question are calculated separately.
 These scores lie between 0 and 100.
 These scores are then multiplied by weights and added to obtain an aggregate score.
 The weights of MCQs, simulations and written communications are 0.70, 0.20 and 0.10 respectively.
 The aggregate scores are then mapped to a scale of 0 – 99 for final reporting.

 Owing to the format of the examination, there are some points that one needs to keep in mind.

 - You need to plan your examination time by planning the time you take to complete a test section.
 Give priority to simulations and then concentrate on the testlets.
 You are recommended to keep 35 minutes for each REG simulation and 45 minutes for each AUD and FAR simulation.

 - Take the sample tests available at www.cpa-exam.org and understand the test software well before you go to take the exam.
 The staff at the test center shall not help you with it.

 - There is no penalty for wrong answers in MCQs.
 This enables you to make educated guesses while attempting the test.

-- The score required for passing is quiet high and so one needs to concentrate on the exam.
+- The score required for passing is quite high and so one needs to concentrate on the exam.
 It determines the course of your professional life and hence holds a lot of importance.